22 Types of Frogs in Alabama

 15. Northern Southern Peeper

-The Northern Southern Peeper is often brown, much like other types of frogs in Alabama that we’ve covered.
+The Northern Southern Peeper is often brown, much like other types of frogs in Alabama we’ve covered.
 On their backs is a distinguishing marking in the shape of an “X” that is dark in color, making it possible to recognize them.

 This species emerges sooner than most others and is typically one of the first to make its presence known.
 They could start singing as early as January if they wanted to.